lvonessen/accessibility-training-web/README.md

 # Accessibility Curriculum Resource Tool Readme

+This project was conceived in order to explore the possibility of micro professional development for computer science faculty with the goal of helping them incorporate accessibility topics in their courses.
+The version as of October 13, 2018 is currently hosted at https://homes.cs.washington.edu/~laurav4/access/.
+This work resulted in a publication at SIGCSE:

+Teaching Accessibility: A Design Exploration of Faculty Professional Development at Scale Saba Kawas, Laura Vonessen, and Andrew J. Ko (2019) ACM Technical Symposium on Computer Science Education (SIGCSE), Research Track, to appear.
+Describes and evaluates a vision for teaching higher education CS faculty how to integrate accessibility topics into their classes, discovering many personal and organizationl barriers to adoption.

 ## Using the files already in the repo

 ### To host this project online, you will need to upload: